 “A young Australian moves to Prague to be with his girlfriend, and is soon harassed by an alcoholic grouch, a hypochondriac divorcee, and a delirious young woman.
 All three are dead, and the Australian is the man to help them find the light.
 If only he could understand a word of Czech.

-Sinister, surreal and side-splitting… FALSE FRIENDS is a new comedy from the writer of last year’s DEJA VU.”
+Sinister, surreal and side-splitting… False Friends is a new comedy from the writer of last year’s sell-out show Deja Vu.”